ACRO’s international development work aims to improve and expand the international exchange of criminal conviction information.

 The focus is on those countries where UK nationals commit crime, those countries whose nationals commit crime in the UK and those countries with which the UK has close ties.

 The team works hard to raise the profile of international criminal conviction exchange processes across the UK, particularly among police forces, by promoting the benefits of obtaining overseas convictions information and educating law enforcement teams on how to get the most from the request process.

 A key area of work for the team is working with police forces to automate the process of requesting an overseas conviction check.
 The aim is to make it easy and straightforward as possible, which will reduce the burden on police teams and ultimately save them time and resources.

 See our news feed for updates on our international development work.

-Our UK police and law enforcement agency colleagues can follow us on POLKA.
+UK police and law enforcement agencies can follow us on Knowledge Hub.

-Click on the POLKA icon below and join the conversation in our International Criminal Conviction Exchange community.
+Join the conversation in our ACRO International Conviction Request community.

 Follow us on Twitter @ACRO_police